netkv/pkgs/README.md

 # scriptpkg
-package manager to update bash, powershell and maybe other scripts from source and make work easier
+script manager to update remove and install shell scripts and make installing and updating them easier

 **instalation**